tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 Note that the HPKE functions Deserialize and SetupBaseS are those which match
-`ECHConfigContents.kem_id` and the AEAD/KDF used with `context` are those which match
+`ECHConfig.contents.kem_id` and the AEAD/KDF used with `context` are those which match
-the client's chosen preference from `ECHConfigContents.cipher_suites`.
+the client's chosen preference from `ECHConfig.contents.cipher_suites`.
 The `info`
 parameter to SetupBaseS is the concatenation of "tls ech", a zero byte, and
 the serialized ECHConfig.